fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 :::

 The account ID and access token serve as authentication information and are passed as part of the request headers `accountid` and `accesstoken`.
-In addition to these two headers, the request also requires the template itself as JSON string in the request body.
+In addition to these two headers, the request requires the template as a JSON string in the request body.

-A very basic request example would be
+A fundamental request example would be

 ```http
 POST /api/configuration HTTP/1.1